Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 Saumurer la dinde

-Brine your turkey like a chef
+Have your turkey brined like a chef

-Equilibrium salting
+Equilibrium brining

-Infallible, this technique will allow you to brine your turkey in just a few steps.
+Foolproof, this technique will allow you to brine your turkey in just a few steps.
 Here they are:

-- Place the raw turkey in a plastic, glass, or stainless steel container.
+- Place the raw turkey in a plastic, glass, or stainless steel container

 - Add cold water until it is completely covered